NexPlayer/Unreal-SDK/platforms/ios.md

 ## Build Configuration

 If this is your first time setting up an unreal for ios project in Windows editor please keep in mind the following:
-To create a new IPA file that includes the NexPlayer™ Plugin for Unity, the default configurations must be changed.
+To create a new IPA file that includes the NexPlayer™ Plugin for Unreal, the default configurations must be changed.

 ### Setting up an Unreal for IOS on Windows Editor